zcaceres/capio-api/meta/project-checklist.md

 ## Specs
 - POST api at /transcripts
   - OK!
 Accepts multipart POST requests with media files
-  - Transcribes using the Capio Sync API (https://capio.readme.io/docs/transcription-rest-api)
+  - OK!
+Transcribes using the Capio Sync API (https://capio.readme.io/docs/transcription-rest-api)
   - OK!
 Validate if uploaded file is media
   - Returns ONLY transcript text and the request ID, not the raw response
   - Results of each transcription request should be persisted (PostgreSQL) as request ID and text